MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    https://microsoft.github.io/deployr-api-docs/9.1.0/swagger/rserver-swagger-9.1.0.json
    ```

-1. Generate the client library by passing the `rserver-swagger-<version>.json` file to the Swagger code generator and specifying the language you want.
+1. Generate the statically-generated client library by passing the `rserver-swagger-<version>.json` file to the Swagger code generator and specifying the language you want.
 In this case, you should specify Python.

    For example, if you use AutoRest to generate a Python client library, it might look like this, where `<version>` is the 3-digit R Server version number:
    ```